Меню:

 Plugin's configuration

-Developer can change plugin's configuration options, such as location of source code, scripts names, etc. To change some parameter, you need to add its new value into configuration section in the plugin's description.
-For example, you can specify name of the script, that will executed during testing, with following code:
+Developer can change plugin's configuration options, such as location of source code, scripts names, etc. To change some parameter, you need to add its new value into configuration section of the plugin's description.
+For example, you can specify name of the script, that will be executed during testing, using following code:

 <plugin>